le0kar0ub1/ParadigmShift/doc/datamodel/datamodel.md

 |--------------------------|---------------------|----------------------------------|--------------------------------------------------------------|
 | `appstream::fleet`       | _String_            | JSON stringifed                  | List of appsteam fleet in the context                        |

-Each `service::resource` JSON has the following format.
+Each `service::resource` entry has the following JSON format.

 ```javascript
 {